ultraq/thymeleaf-ifnotnull-dialect/README.md

 Usage
 -----

-Add the Joda dialect to your existing Thymeleaf template engine, eg:
+Add the If-Not-Null dialect to your existing Thymeleaf template engine, eg:

 Java example: